theluqmn/dating/README.md

 ## extras

-previously, i started [doos](https://github.com/theluqmn/doos) - a to-do list manager, to learn how to work with dates. after a while, i realise that its somewhat too complex for the sole objective, hence i moved to this project instead. i intended this to be a simple, one-night thing.
+previously, i started [doos](https://github.com/theluqmn/doos) - a to-do list manager, to learn how to work with dates. after a while, i realise that its somewhat too complex for the sole objective, hence i moved to this project instead. i intended this to be a simple, one-night thing (i did the calculation things)

 this project is licensed under the MIT license.